pfalkingham/ArchBooBlender/README.md

 ## Instructions:

+- Click 'create prism' to setup the prism and locators.
+You should only do this once, as if you press it again it'll delete any existing prism/locators and regenerate them, so you'll loose any keyframing etc.
 - move mpLocatorA, mpLocatorB, and heelLocator to correct positions.
 You can easily select them with the buttons at the top of the UI
 - Ensure prism is upwards (so mpLocatorA will always be to left of B, regardless of side of foot.
 - select the mesh you want to calculate RAV for using the object picker (this will auto-update the archname)